ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

   - x509_chain: An array of base64-encoded X.509 certificates.
 The
-    first element is the end-entity certificate, the second chains to the first and so on.
+    first element is the end-entity certificate, the second chains to the first and so on. [clients may not receive such chains - should this be a requirement? e.g. they may get a bag of certs that admits multiple chains, they may receive chains with missing certs, user might've clicked through a warning etc]

   - sct_data: An array of objects consisting of the base64 representation of the binary SCT data as defined in {{!RFC6962}}